Mount Rexford

 Mount Rexford is a prominent 2329 m mountain summit located in the Cascade Mountains of southwestern British Columbia, Canada.
 It is situated 3.5 km north of the Canada–United States border, 7 km west of Chilliwack Lake, and 5.5 km east of Slesse Mountain, which is its nearest higher neighbor.
 Precipitation runoff from the peak drains into Nesakwatch and Centre Creeks, both tributaries of the Chilliwack River.
 Originally known as Ensawkwatch, the mountain was named for an early settler in the area, Rexford, who had a cabin near Slesse Creek and had trap lines in the vicinity.
 The mountain has two subsidiary peaks known as the Nesakwatch Spires.
 The mountain's name was officially adopted on June 2, 1950, by the Geographical Names Board of Canada.
-Mount Rexford was first climbed in July 1951 by Herman Genschorek and Walt Sparling via the West Ridge.
+Mount Rexford was first climbed in July 1951 by Herman Genschorek and Walt Sparling via the South Face.
+The popular West Ridge was first climbed by Gordon Dunham, Peter Thompson, and Bob and Glenn Woodsworth; Sept 16, 1962.

 Geology

 Mount Rexford is composed of granitic rock related to the Chilliwack batholith, which intruded the region 26 to 29 million years ago after the major orogenic episodes in the region.
 This is part of the Pemberton Volcanic Belt, an eroded volcanic belt that formed as a result of subduction of the Farallon Plate starting 29 million years ago.

 During the Pleistocene period dating back over two million years ago, glaciation advancing and retreating repeatedly scoured the landscape leaving deposits of rock debris.
 The U-shaped cross section of the river valleys is a result of recent glaciation.
 Uplift and faulting in combination with glaciation have been the dominant processes which have created the tall peaks and deep valleys of the North Cascades area.

 The North Cascades features some of the most rugged topography in the Cascade Range with craggy peaks and ridges, deep glacial valleys, and granite spires.
 Geological events occurring many years ago created the diverse topography and drastic elevation changes over the Cascade Range leading to various climate differences which lead to vegetation variety defining the ecoregions in this area.